 Writing a poem down originally had nothing to do with composing it and even less with 'writing a book'.
 In archaic Greece, writing served one main purpose: preserving for posterity.
 In other cultures, including the Mycenaean, administration was a major factor in the use and even invention of writing, in Greece there are no traces of that.
 The word sēma which Homer uses for written messages (Il 6.168) means "sign" with many applications but one of them is grave, tomb, grave-marker (Il 7.86-, 21.322, 23.255 and the "sēma" of a man long dead that serves as the turning point in the chariot race (Il 23.326-).
-The allusion is clear: the Iliad itself is a sēma, a grave marker for Patrocles, the best of the Achaeans (and of course for the poet himself).
+The allusion is clear: the Iliad itself is a sēma, a grave marker for Patrocles, the best of the Achaians (and of course for the poet himself).
 It must have been an exciting discovery for a poet: a way of preserving your work for posterity, where normally it would die with the singer.
 There may be apprentices, a younger generation, but they will sing their own songs, not yours.
 This brings us to a related function that a written text may have: it can be used for teaching.

 There is some writing-related circumstantial evidence: